whiprandolph/bestseller/notes.md

 * verify part/chapter formatting is correct in epub, esp preface material and post-material
 * vertical center the part names
 * Chapter number fixup: Scan for "Chapter" and verify all references are correct, including within a couple chapters
+* make sure there aren't any pages with just 2-5 lines.
+Word-craft as needed.

+"Many healthy cultures referenced in this book have not been able to maintain a traditional way of life since being conquered by unhealthy cultures in recent centuries.
+However, unlike people who've forgotten their healthy-culture ancestors, they still remember..."

 ### Early Reader Feedback